 We learned this morning that House Minority Leader Harry Reid will not seek reelection.
 Sen. Reid supports Adelson online betting ban legislation, but would prefer it to include a poker carveout.

 Webcast: Poker Advocacy with Rich Muny

-Poker Advocacy with Rich Muny airs live Monday at 8 pm ET/5 pm PT on OnTilt Radio.
+Poker Advocacy with Rich Muny airs live Mondays at 8 pm ET/5 pm PT on OnTilt Radio.
 Each show features great guests and the best discussion on poker legislation.
-Please be sure to tune in at www.ontiltradio.com each week for the live show.
+Please be sure to tune in every Monday evening at www.ontiltradio.com.

 For the most up-to-date news, follow us at:

 The PPA wishes to keep active members like yourself updated on the latest poker advocacy news by periodically sending out select events and headlines.
 We hope you find it informative and thank you for your continuing support.